OpenRTMFP/Cumulus/README.md

 	make            // install
 	make clean      // uninstall

+**OS X**

+You will need to configure Poco with the `--config=Darwin64-clang --prefix=/usr` options.
+Then build normally.

+Cumulus on OS X requires a different set of Makefiles than do other flavors of *nix.
+First rename the Makefiles:

+    cd CumulusLib
+    mv Makefile-darwin Makefile
+    cd ../CumulusService
+    mv Makefile-darwin Makefile

+Then build the same way as for linux or unix, using `make` to install and `make clean` to uninstall.

 Thanks
 ------------------------------------
 Special thanks to Key2 and Andrei of [C++ RMTP Server] who by their preliminary work has made this project possible.